kiwix/container-images/kiwix-build_ci/README.md

 These prepared environments include: compilers, binary toolchains and any third-party tool necessary to run the compilation toolchain.
-They don't contain pre-compiled library dependencies build by kiwix-build, (like Xapian, Libicu, Libmicrohttps, ...) but it contains dependencies installed with package manager.
+They don't contain pre-compiled library dependencies build by kiwix-build, (like Xapian, Libicu, Libmicrohttps, ...) but they contain dependencies installed with package manager.

 These container images are necessary and intended to be used by Kiwix